cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/how-to-mint-an-nft-with-ethers.md

 What we've done here is to create a library function which contains as much of the behavior as possible so that we can maximize test coverage, using [dependency injection](https://wiki.c2.com/?DependencyInjection).
 Our script therefore contains no logic, and merely injects the necessary parameters into our minting function.
+The wallet provided by `waffle.provider.getWallets()` links to a [Hardhat Network](https://hardhat.org/hardhat-network/) account that conveniently comes preloaded with an eth balance that we can use to fund our test transactions.